Pixel48/SerialExaminer/README.md

   ![Main window dummy](./docs/img/main_window.png)

 ### Generating an exam key
-  1. Provide the exact number of questions and answers in the exam and hit `Create key!` button
+  1. Provide the exact number of questions and answers in the exam and Press `Create key!` button

   ![Key parameters](./docs/img/key_parameters.png)